simphotonics/quote_buffer/example/README.md

     columns.add('${column.key} ${column.value}');
   }

-  // stringlnAll adds a newline symbol ----------------- Usage of QuoteBuffer
+  // writelnAllQ adds a newline symbol ----------------- Usage of QuoteBuffer
   // and a separator after each column entry. buffer.writelnAllQ(columns, ',');